domoinc/domo-java-sdk/README.md

 Classic Jar Import:
 - Clone this repository
 - Using a Bash Terminal, navigate to the cloned repository folder
-- Create the Jar files via the Bash command `./gradlew bootRepackage`
+- Create the Jar files via the Bash command `./gradlew publishToMavenLocal`
 - The Jars will be located in `build/libs/`
 - Copy the Jars to your project folder, and add them to your build path